 - Won second place as a pianist playing Brahms “Intermezzo No. 2 in e minor Op.
 119” at Penn State Altoona’s 2015 Undergraduate Creative Activities and Research Fair.
 (2015)

 Meet AnnetteAnnette Nagle is a Penn State Schreyer Honors College graduate and a classically trained musician currently living in central Pennsylvania.
 She is a pianist, a lyric coloratura mezzo-soprano and an organist.
-Annette is also an award-winning ESL teacher with Alo7, working with students living in China.
+Annette is also an award-winning ESL teacher, working with students living in China.